Last Updated: November 2023

-Shin splints are defined as a pain focused on the muscle surrounding the shin bone in the lower leg.
+Shin splints are defined as pain focused on the muscle surrounding the shin bone in the lower leg.
 They are a commonly known injury to athletes such as runners (over any distance), basketball players, and footballers.
 However, the injury is not exclusive to athletes, as anyone who engages in exercise, or perhaps doesn’t engage in enough, can experience the pain.

 What can cause Shin Splints?